 Remember, also, to give yourself elbow room.
 Depart from your scene summary if you feel the story should go in a different direction.
 The main point of pre-scene writing is to maintain a clear sense of purpose for each scene in relation to your story arc.

-8: Plan breaks and fun around your writing targets
+8: Plan breaks and fun around targets

 It’s crucial, while writing your first book, to give yourself breaks and time to process story ideas.
 As part of your writing schedule, include breaks and fun activities you’ll enjoy to reward yourself for persisting.
 This will help to break up your routine and add some variety.